 Products tagged as sustainably sourced are made with at least 50% sustainably sourced materials (organic cotton, recycled polyester, and materials with eco-certification like Bluesign and Fair Trade Certified).

 According to Nordstrom.com, Responsibly manufactured items come from factories that better protect their employees and our planet by offering empowerment programs to workers, ensuring fair wages, and managing chemicals and resource use.

 Give Back Item – What’s That?

 Give-back items mean a portion of the proceeds benefits people, animals, or the planet through charitable giving – I like this part a lot!

 One of the perks of a store like Nordstrom is that you can buy from multiple brands at a time.
 This reduces your shipping, fossil fuel, and environmental carbon costs.
 Plus, it’s easier to return what doesn’t work.

 Finally, In addition to offering sustainably-sourced apparel, home goods, and beauty items, Nordstrom is also making improvements to its supply chain process so that it’s eco-friendlier.
-It is reducing materials used to ship items and helping customers donate clothes.
+It reduces materials used to ship items and helps customers donate clothes.

 I’m so glad to see stores like Nordstrom carrying and highlighting more eco-friendly products.
 Let’s hope other retailers follow suit.

-I’m the first to admit, it’s tough to be 100% style eco-friendly.
-However, even a little change goes a long way to help save our planet, and it’s a thrill to feel you have done some good in this world.
-This is one movement I’m interested in becoming a much bigger part of.
+I’m the first to admit that it’s tough to be 100% style eco-friendly.
+However, even a slight change goes a long way to help save our planet, and it’s a thrill to feel you have done some good in this world.
+This is one movement I’m interested in becoming a much more significant part of.
 How about you?